October 15, 2021

-The campus seems to have taken a collective sigh of relief now that the Fall Career Fair is over.
+We did it, we hosted two career fairs in one day!
 But, are you still feeling a bit discouraged that things aren’t happening for you?
 Don’t despair!
 There are still several upcoming recruiting events this fall and there will be more in the spring.
-The Start-up Fair will be happening on Wednesday, November 6 and on Friday, November 15, PGP will take a bus-full of students to the Engineering Career Fair Collaborative in Harvard Square.
-This is a combined career fair with Harvard, MIT, BU, Tufts and Yale for students looking for opportunities other than software roles.
-Keep an eye out for additional details in the PGP News.
+On Friday, November 5, PGP will be joining forces with BU, Harvard, MIT, Tufts & Yale to virtually host the Engineering Career Fair Collaborative on the Handshake platform.
+This career fair is for students looking for opportunities other than software roles.
+Registration will open on October 29, check your Handshake account and the PGP News for more information.

 What should you do after a career fair?